Chat with us, powered by LiveChat

 Take your first steps towards addiction recovery with Serenity Grove.

+Interventions for alcohol abuse can become life changing, not only for the person addicted, but for the whole family.
 Alcohol and substance abuse disorders affect more than just the primary person.
 It can be challenging for loved ones to help someone struggling with addiction as they often deny having a problem.
 People are often ashamed of their substance or alcohol misuse because of the stigma of addiction.
 Substance and alcohol use disorders also alter the brain chemistry, making it nearly impossible to quit without professional assistance.
 Sometimes it’s the family and friends who intervene in order to effectively get them into alcohol and drug detox.

 If you are considering setting up an intervention for someone you care about, contact Serenity Grove at 844.904.3485 today.